CASIA-IVA-Lab/DPT/README.md

 # DPT
 --------

 This repo is the official implementation of **DPT: Deformable Patch-based Transformer for Visual Recognition (ACM MM2021)**.
-The paper will be released soon.
 We provide code and models for the following tasks:

 > **Image Classification**: Detailed instruction and information see [classification/README.md](classification/README.md).

 > **Object Detection**: Instructions not ready.

+The papar has been relased on [[Arxiv](https://arxiv.org/abs/2107.14467)].

 ## Introduction